shift7-ch/katta-docs/docs/architecture/keycloak.md

 ## Keycloak Realm Diff to Cryptomator Hub (aka.
 Upstream)

-The realm deployed by Katta Server is rendered from the Helm chart's [realm template](https://github.com/shift7-ch/katta-server/blob/feature/cipherduck-uvf/chart/templates/_realm.tpl).
+The realm deployed by Katta Server is rendered from the Helm chart's [realm template](https://github.com/shift7-ch/katta-server/blob/feature/cipherduck-uvf/chart/templates/_realm.tpl), which is the single source of truth for the default realm: the Helm chart imports it on install, and [katta-terraform](https://github.com/shift7-ch/katta-terraform) and
+[katta-compose](https://github.com/shift7-ch/katta-compose) render it from the published chart.
 It has several differences to the corresponding [upstream realm template](https://github.com/cryptomator/hub/blob/develop/chart/templates/_realm.tpl):

 | Diff                                                                                                                                                          | Motivation                                                                                                                                                                                                                                                                            |